 Add the filling and gently fold the pastry overhangs over the pie.
 Again, butter the top.
 Add two or three more layers of pastry, buttering the top of each.
 On your final layer, butter and sprinkle generously with sesame seeds.

-It is British Pie Week this week, so I hope this inspires some pie-based goodness in your kitchen!
+I hope this antipasti pie inspires some pie-based goodness in your kitchen!